cloudmesh-project/reu-2014/doc/source/abstracts.rst

        .. image:: images/elizabeth_city_logo.png
      - **Django For Cloudmesh**

-       The cloud computing system Cloudmesh currently uses flask, however because of the low usage of the web framework.
-Installation of django, a similar framework has proven to be more productive, efficient, and easier to use and apply than flask.
+       The cloud computing system Cloudmesh currently uses flask as a backend.
+Even though flask is easier to use than django, django has become very favored in the cloud computing community as of recently.
        The purpose of this project is to develop a prototype django server that will have sets of functions that will make Cloudmesh easier for user to interact with.
 This includes attaching bootstrap theme to the django server and